karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 Configuring Secrets

 ---------------------------------------------------------------------------------------------------
-Commands and Arguments in docker
+Commands and Arguments in k8s pod
 ---------------------------------------------------------------------------------------------------